Jhonny Pereda: Miami Marlins

 On January 17, 2024, Pereda signed a minor league contract with the Miami Marlins.
 He missed all of spring training after dealing with visa issues that prevented him from entering the United States.
 Pereda was assigned to the Triple–A Jacksonville Jumbo Shrimp to begin the season, where he went 9–for–26 (.346) across 8 games.
 On April 15, Pereda was selected to the 40-man roster and promoted to the major leagues for the first time.
 Pereda recorded his first major league hit on August 8 against all-star pitcher Hunter Greene of the Cincinnati Reds.
 Elly De La Cruz of the Reds accidentally threw the used ball to a ball boy, who threw it into the stands, before it was ultimately retrieved by the Marlins bench for posterity.
 Pereda recorded his first major league RBI in the same game, also against Greene.
 In 20 games during his rookie campaign, he batted .231/.250/.231 with no home runs and four RBI.
 Pereda was designated for assignment by the Marlins on January 28, 2025.

 Athletics

 On January 30, 2025, Pereda was traded to the Athletics in exchange for cash considerations.
 On May 15, as a position player pitcher in a game against the Los Angeles Dodgers, Pereda struck out Dodgers star Shohei Ohtani.
 In 17 appearances for the Athletics, he went 7-for-40 (.175) with three RBI and six walks.
 Pereda was designated for assignment by the team on July 19.

 Minnesota Twins

 On July 22, 2025, Pereda was claimed off waivers by the Minnesota Twins.
+In 11 appearances for Minnesota, he slashed .345/.387/.483 with one RBI and two walks.
+On January 23, 2026, Pereda was designated for assignment by the Twins.

+Seattle Mariners

+On January 27, 2026, Pereda was traded to the Seattle Mariners in exchange for cash considerations.
+He was optioned to the Triple-A Tacoma Rainiers to begin the 2026 regular season.
+He was recalled to the Majors on May 14 following an injury to Cal Raleigh, and hit his first MLB career home run on May 20 against Sean Newcomb of the Chicago White Sox.